What kind of discounts do you have?

 How are the camper groups broken up?

 • Mix & Match and Adventure Camps have combined grades.
 We group grades K – 2 together and grades 3 – 6 together.

 What is the ratio of campers to staff?

 This varies slightly based on age.
 Younger groups have a lower ratio of campers to staff.
 All of our ratios meet or exceed the standards set by the American Camp Association.
-Preschool and Kindergarten have a ratio of 6:1, Grades 1-6 have a ratio of 8:1 and Grades 7-12 have a ratio of 10:1 (8:1 on trip and travel programs).
+Preschool and Kindergarten have a ratio of 6:1, Grades 1 – 6 have a ratio of 8:1 and Grades 7 – 10 have a ratio of 10:1.

 What is the schedule of an average day?